kmeisthax/PD-Diffusion/README.md

 ## Directory does not appear to have a file named preprocessor_config.json

 This error happens when you try to train conditional U-Nets against a partially-saved CLIP.
-It happens because I haven't yet gotten the tokenizer to spit out the vision side of the CLIP configuration.
-In the meantime, you can copy this from OpenAI's CLIP, since it's identical to the defaults in Huggingface and not copyrightable.
+This has been fixed, but if you have a model that is still missing this file, you can copy this from OpenAI's CLIP, since it's identical to the defaults in Huggingface and not copyrightable.

 ```
 {